Code-Institute-Submissions/chikos96-shell-shock-memory-game_JuneResub/README.md

 ### Acknowledgements

-- I received inspiration from the Fandom website.
+- I received inspiration from Nickeledeon.
 - I would like to thank the Tutor Assistance for helping me with technical difficulties.